The Greek bailout plan is null! says the Greek leader who did surprisingly well in Sunday's elections.

 If the Greeks don't like the plan, they can get the hell out of the euro! says a German board member of the European Central Bank.
 (I'm paraphrasing here.
 He was a bit more diplomatic about it.)

 Will Greece leave the euro?
-The world asks this question every six months or so, each time it once again looks like Greece will collapse into a mess of tear gas and unstructured default.
+The world asks this question every six months or so, every time it looks like Greece may collapse into a mess of tear gas and unstructured default.

 And each time the question arises, a Greek exit from the euro seems a little more plausible.